dendinho-e-bolinha/FEUP-FSI/ECHO.md

 In order to leak the canary, we will need to read values from the stack.
 As such, the most suitable spot to do it is in the name field, with the help of a format string vulnerability.

 With the help of gef, a popular gdb plugin, we can see the value of the stack canary for a given process.
-Then we can search the stack at the point `fgets` for the name field is called and determine the offset at which the canary is located.
+Then we can search the stack at the point `printf` for the name field is called and determine the offset at which the canary is located.

 ![The canary in the stack](/images/echo/canary-leak/1.png)

 > Note: in GEF, `telescope` is an alias for `dereference`

-As we can see, the canary for this process is `0x8cdeb100` and it is located at an offset of `+0x0028`.
-Therefore, since `28 / 4 = 7`, using `%8$x` (`7 + 1`, because grows "downwards") should be enough to leak the stack canary.
+As we can see, the canary for this process is `0x8cdeb100` and it is located at an offset of `+0x0020`.
+Therefore, since `0x0020 / 4 = 32 / 4 = 8`, using `%8$x` should be enough to leak the stack canary.
 We can test this by executing the program and, later, attaching gdb to it to check if the stack canary is correct or not.

 > To attach gdb to a running program, we used the command